pic

 3

-In the example provided, the issue arises because the compiler assigns the type Any to x[1] and x[2], since they correspond to elements from an object with type Vector{Any}.
-Consequently, the compiler can't specialize the computation of the operation +.
+The issue in the example arises because the compiler assigns the type Any to both x[1] and x[2], as they come from an object with type Vector{Any}.
+As a consequece, the compiler can't specialize the computation of the operation +.
 The example also highlights that compilation is exclusively based on types, not values.
-Thus, the code is generated ignoring that actually x[1] = 1 and x[2] = 2, and so are Int64.
+Thus, the generated code ignores the actual values x[1] = 1 and x[2] = 2, which would otherwise indicate a type Int64.

 Global Variables Inherit Their Global Type

-Julia's attempt to identify concrete types is restricted to local variables.
-Instead, any global variable will have its type inherited from the global scope.
+Type inference is restricted to local variables, with any global variable having its type inherited from the global scope.
 For instance, consider the following example.

 a = 2